 For portfolios with only RESOLVE selected thermal generation not retained, CPUC staff will assemble a list that specifically does not create additional transmission needs, as RESOLVE modeling of these resources assumed no specific transmission needs.
-Once the IRP portfolios are transmitted to the CAISO, if within the TPP it is identified that known local area requirements are not met, then CAISO staff may reallocate mapped battery storage from a general CAISO System area to a particular local area requirements are still not met, then local area requirements are still not met, then local thermal generation will be restored in reverse order of the list developed using the metrics above.
+Once the IRP portfolios are transmitted to the CAISO, if within the TPP it is identified that known local area requirements are not met, then CAISO staff may reallocate mapped battery storage from a general CAISO System area to a particular local area to meet the local area requirement up to known battery storage charging limits.
+If known local area requirements are still not met, then local thermal generation will be restored in reverse order of the list developed using the metrics above.